pizzaserved/mjapi.io/src/blog/_posts/2025-09-18-brave-new-launch.md

 mjapi evolved from just standard image gen to a comprehensive prompt-based creative tool

-and, as I was saying, you can listen to some cool chill original soundtracks while creating. just scroll to the bottom of the page and you'll see mjapo logo turning into a vinyl:
+and, as I was saying, you can listen to some cool chill original soundtracks while creating. just scroll to the bottom of the page and you'll see mjapi logo turning into a vinyl:
 > ![vinyl](/assets/img/2025-09-18-brave-new-launch/logo-vinyl-music-player.png)

 yeah, totally unnecessary, but given that I "designed" the logo without even thinking about its resemblance to a vinyl, when I realized this I HAD to have it. and here's the cute player: